RAS-University/robotic-courses/docs/force_perception.md

 ><sub>*Example of Reaction: Handshake between Human and Robot.
 Available on [YouTube](https://www.youtube.com/watch?v=TFwVKe3W41Y)*</sub>
 -->

-Some promising fields in which force perception is used are biomedical robotics (e.g. surgical robotics -> link to page), rehabilitation (e.g. exoskeletons -> link to page) or humanoids (link to humanoids page).
+Some promising fields in which force perception is used are biomedical robotics (e.g. [Surgical Robots](surgical)), rehabilitation (e.g. exoskeletons -> link to page, not created yet) or humanoids (link to humanoids page, not created yet).

 > On this page, the terms *sense of touch*, *tactile sensing* and *force perception* refer to the robot’s ability to perceive and interpret physical interaction.